daverich204/winnipegtransitapi/README.md

 # winnipegtransitapi

-An unofficial javascript wrapper for Winnipeg Transit's Open Data Web Service
+An unofficial javascript wrapper for Winnipeg Transit's Open Data Web Service.

-Some common functions for accessing the public API provided by Winnipeg Transit.
+Contains some common functions for pulling data from the public API provided by Winnipeg Transit.

 ## Documentation